perseo1326/Skins-API-Backend/README.md

 The documentation for the API is located under the url `/v1/skins/documentation`, this documentation was generated with OpenAPI 3.0 and Swagger.

-Also, you will find an offline copy in a pdf file of this documentation into the repository folder `Additional_Resources`
+Also, you will find an offline copy in a pdf file of this documentation into the repository folder [`Additional_Resources/api-documentation.pdf`](Additional_Resources/api-documentation.pdf)

 -----